brillout/wildcard-api/docs/readme.template.md

 third-party developers
 to extensively access Facebook's social graph and build all kinds of applications.
-For an API used by that many developers,
-GraphQL is the fitting tool.
+For an API used by that many (third-party) developers, GraphQL is the right tool.

 But
 for small to medium-sized projects